 Treatment Options for CRPS Type 1

 The treatment of CRPS type 1 focuses on managing pain, improving function, and enhancing quality of life.
 A multidisciplinary approach is often necessary to address the complex nature of this condition.
-Some common treatment options include:
+Some standard treatment options include:

 1. Physical Therapy